 You may want to consider trying a rocking bassinet which can help your baby stay asleep in the bassinet.

-The SNOO Smart Sleeper Bassinet, created by Dr. Harvey Karp, costs over $1600, but now you can rent one!
-The big benefit here is that it’s “smart” in that it doesn’t move the entire time, but reacts to your baby’s crying by starting the motion and increasing the white noise volume.
+The SNOO Smart Sleeper Bassinet, created by Happiest Baby’s Dr. Harvey Karp, is a popular choice.
+It is also a costly one!
+It costs over $1600.
+They do offer discounts for signing up for emails, and they also offer previously used bassinets.
+The big benefit here is that it is “smart.”
+It doesn’t move the entire time, but reacts to your baby’s crying by starting the motion and increasing the white noise volume.
 This can buy you precious hours of sleep!
 You would not want to skip necessary feedings, but this moving bassinet can help keep your baby asleep for longer periods of time since it doesn’t require you to activate it.
 You can review our full review here: Is the SNOO Worth It?
 And, alternatives.
 With a SNOO, you can also combine the swaddle, white noise, and bassinet all in one!

-These bedside bassinets can be well worth their money if lack of soothing is the main reason your newborn won’t sleep in a bassinet.
+Bedside bassinets can be well worth their money if lack of soothing is the main reason your newborn won’t sleep in a bassinet.
+Graco and Halo make lower-cost smart bassinets too…

 5. Start Bedtime and Naptime Routines

 Cueing your baby that sleep is coming can go a long way to being able to put them down.
 If they become accustomed to a few short steps before they are put down in a bassinet, they may be more welcoming of sleep.
 A newborn bedtime routine doesn’t have to be very long.
-5 to 10 minutes is all you need.
-A quick example would be some lavender lotion, a fresh diaper, a feeding, a few lullabies, and a few minutes of a little soothing/rocking/swaying.
+5 minutes is all you need.
+A quick example would be some lavender lotion, a fresh diaper, a feeding, a few lullabies, and a few minutes of rocking.

 6. Sleep on the Sheets

-Your scent can be very soothing to your newborn!
+Your scent can be very soothing to your newborn.
 Of course, giving your baby a t-shirt is NOT safe while unattended.
-Instead, sleep on your baby’s bassinet sheet for a few days or put the sheet in your shirt for several hours to several days.
+Instead, sleep on your baby’s bassinet sheet for a few days.
+You can also put the sheet in your shirt for several hours to several days.
 Do NOT spray perfume or anything.
 The idea is to have your natural scent transferred to the sheet.

 Last but not least, if all of these other tips don’t get your newborn to sleep in a bassinet, you can try some gentle sleep coaching techniques.
-With gentle sleep coaching, the idea is that you put your baby down awake and coach them to sleep in the bassinet.
+With gentle and age-appropriate tweaks and practicing over time, your baby will learn how to fall asleep in their bassinet.
+Try putting your baby down awake in the bassinet and soothing them with your voice, rubs, pats while you’re right their with them.
 The goal of this is to help them associate their bassinet as their sleep space and not your arms, chest, stroller, car seat, etc. As of right now, your baby may not KNOW they are “supposed” to sleep anywhere else.
 By gently guiding them to fall asleep in their bassinet, you can help them learn new and healthy sleep habits.
 However, keep in mind that sleep training newborns is not always easy.
 You may need to wait until 6+ weeks old and take it really slow.